-st plus specific climatic, facility and calibre criteria.
+^{} plus specific climatic, facility and calibre criteria.
 See Commission Registration information

-- 28.5.0 SPORTS CHANGING TIER CLASSIFICATION NUMBERS A commission wishing to change its tier classification based on enrollment must develop a rationale, with input from coaches, which must be submitted to the Competitive Standards Committee no later than January 16 of the current school year, with recommendations going forward to the next meeting of the member schools for approval. - 28.5.1 Boys Basketball Commission can biennially (every second year) submit an approved tiering numbers resolution directly to the BCSS AGM starting in 2017. - 28.5.1.1 Approved tiering numbers are subject to the following conditions: - a) Student numbers used for tiering are provided by BCSS; and - b) Must be approved biennially at the BC Boys Basketball Commission AGM as per their bylaws and Handbook. - 28.5.1.2 If above conditions are not met, no resolution may be presented directly at the BCSS AGM.
+- 29.4.0 SPORTS CHANGING TIER CLASSIFICATION NUMBERS A commission wishing to change its tier classification based on enrollment must develop a rationale, with input from coaches, which must be submitted to the Competitive Standards Committee with recommendations going forward to the next meeting of the member schools for approval. - 29.4.1 Boys Basketball Commission can biennially (every second year) submit an approved tiering numbers resolution directly to the BCSS AGM starting in 2017. - 29.4.1.1 Approved tiering numbers are subject to the following conditions: - a) Student numbers used for tiering are provided by BCSS; and - b) Must be approved biennially at the BC Boys Basketball Commission AGM as per their bylaws and Handbook. - 29.4.1.2 If above conditions are not met, no resolution may be presented directly at the BCSS AGM. - 29.4.2 The Girls Basketball Commission can every five (5) years submit tiering numbers resolution directly to the BCSS AGM. - 29.4.2.1 Approved tiering numbers are subject to the following conditions: - a) Student numbers used for tiering are provided by BCSS; and - b) Must be approved every five years at the Girls Basketball Commission AGM as per their bylaws and Handbook. - 29.4.2.2 If the above conditions are not met, no resolution may be presented directly at the BCSS AGM.

-28.6.0 ADDITIONAL DESIGNATED CRITERIA FOR TIER CLASSIFICATION:
+29.5.0 ADDITIONAL DESIGNATED CRITERIA FOR TIER CLASSIFICATION:

-- 28.6.1 Sport commissions may use criteria (in addition to enrollment) appropriate to the sport for tier placement.
-Examples are: - Circumstances where climate or remoteness significantly affects the length of the season and the number of interschool events; - Circumstances where schools are either initiating a new program or reactivating one after having been out of competition for a period of time; - Extenuating circumstances at the discretion of the commission. - A sport commission wishing to use criteria (in addition to enrollment) for tier placement must develop a rationale, with input from coaches, which must be submitted to the Competitive Standards Committee no later than January 16 with recommendations going forward to the member schools for approval.
+- 29.5.1 Sport commissions may use criteria (in addition to enrollment) appropriate to the sport for tier placement.
+Examples are: - Circumstances where climate or remoteness significantly affects the length of the season and the number of interschool events; - Circumstances where schools are either initiating a new program or reactivating one after having been out of competition for a period of time; - Extenuating circumstances at the discretion of the commission. - 29.5.2 A sport commission wishing to use criteria (in addition to enrollment) for tier placement must develop a rationale, with input from coaches, which must be submitted to the Competitive Standards Committee with recommendations going forward to the member schools for approval.

-29.0.0 STUDENT-ATHLETE ELIGIBILITY
+30.0.0 STUDENT-ATHLETE ELIGIBILITY

-- 29.1.0 BCSS recognizes the right of all student-athletes to choose which school they attend and which subjects they study.
+- 30.1.0 BCSS recognizes the right of all student-athletes to choose which school they attend and which subjects they study.
 BCSS, however, is charged with the responsibility of drafting, implementing and enforcing rules on eligibility for those student-athletes who seek the privilege of participating in interschool competition.
 The overriding purpose of these rules is to ensure fair and equitable competition for all student-athletes participating in BCSS activity.
-Individual student-athletes must meet the applicable eligibility requirements of BCSS and any applicable sport commission gender-based equity rule to participate in BCSS activity, and be listed on the appropriate STARS roster to be eligible for competition. - 29.2.0 REGISTRATION OF ELIGIBLE STUDENT-ATHLETES Prior to participating in competition of a BCSS activity, the member school is responsible for ensuring that any: - 29.2.1 Student-athletes are eligible as per the entirety of the Competitive Rules and Regulations; - 29.2.2 Student-athletes are registered on the applicable STARS roster by published deadlines; and - 29.2.3 Student-athletes have not competed in more than one (1) interscholastic season of play per sport each year as defined by BCSS.
+Individual student-athletes must meet the applicable eligibility requirements of BCSS and any applicable sport commission gender-based equity rule to participate in BCSS activity, and be listed on the appropriate STARS roster to be eligible for competition. - 30.2.0 REGISTRATION OF ELIGIBLE STUDENT-ATHLETES Prior to participating in competition of a BCSS activity, the member school is responsible for ensuring that any: - 30.2.1 Student-athletes are eligible as per the entirety of the Competitive Rules and Regulations; - 30.2.2 Student-athletes are registered on the applicable STARS roster by published deadlines; and - 30.2.3 Student-athletes have not competed in more than one (1) interscholastic season of play per sport each year as defined by BCSS.

-30.0.0 STUDENT-ATHLETES REGISTERED AT AND COMPETING FOR A MEMBER SCHOOL
+31.0.0 STUDENT-ATHLETES REGISTERED AT AND COMPETING FOR A MEMBER SCHOOL